wangjun-microsoft/Cognitive-Documentation/Content/en-us/QnAMaker/Home.md

 With optimized machine learning logic and the ability to integrate industry-leading language processing with ease, QnA Maker distills masses of information into distinct, helpful answers.

 ![alt text](./Images/botFrameworkArch.png)

-# Quick start video #
-This 5 minute video gives you a quick overview of all the features of the QnA Maker tool, and walks you through your first knowledge base creation.